 Cuisine • In India, much of the cuisine is vegetarian, served with rice and/or bread.
 Most meals are rice-based, and vegetables are fresh and grown locally.
 You will find plentiful baked goods, and warm butter tea is common.

 Currency • Indian currency is the Rupee (INR).
 We visit a bank to convert a small amount of money to Rupees at the beginning of the program in Delhi.
-There is also access to ATM machines in Delhi.
+There is also access to ATM machines in Delhi and Leh.

 Voltage • Although we have access to electricity in India, service interruptions are quite common.
-Electric current is 230V.
+The electric current is 230V.
 A variety of electrical plugs are found throughout India, so an all-around adapter plug set is recommended.
 A voltage converter may be required for some electronic devices.

-Visa • India requires a tourist visa for entry.
-Visas can be obtained through Travisa Outsourcing Service.
+Visa • India requires a tourist visa for entry for U.S. citizens.
+Visas can be obtained through BLS International.
 Putney provides guidelines on obtaining a visa.
+Non U.S. citizens must check local visa requirements.

 The Global Awareness in Action India program is directed by Maggie Strassman.
 If you have questions, are interested in receiving more detailed information, or would like to talk further about any of our high school summer programs abroad, please get in touch!